zoro9483/zoro9483/README.md

  Portfolio with Gatsby /land page with React for startup / Dailychallenges website for coding interview .

 - 🌱 I’m currently learning ....
+- on Bootcamp course 2021
+- learnig php for backend
 - Javascript and React to build a simple landing page.
 - Sanity.io
 - React.js